jingyu-ruan/green-finance-reform-firm-mechanism-study/README.md

 Table 7 reports the regression results when the policy variable is lagged by one period.
 The coefficient of `L.did` remains significantly positive at the 5% level, confirming the persistence and robustness of the policy effect.

 **Table 7.
-Regression results with one-period lag of core explanatory variable**
+Regression Results with One-period Lag of Core Explanatory Variable**

 | VARIABLES | (1) index | (2) index |
 |-----------|-----------|-----------|